jakekausler/Kingmaker-Kingdom-Rules-Parsing/Kingdom Advancement.md

 ## General Feats (3rd)[[GeneralFeats]]

-At 3rd level and every 4 levels thereafter, your kingdom gains a General feat.
+At 3rd level and every 4 levels thereafter, your kingdom gains a <<General feat|Kingdom-Feats#GeneralFeats>>.

 ## Expansion Expert (4th)[[ExpansionExpert]]

 Your kingdom is better at expanding its territory.
-You gain a +2 circumstance bonus to skill checks made to Claim Hex and can attempt to Claim Hex up to twice during a Kingdom turn.
+You gain a +2 circumstance bonus to skill checks made to <<Claim Hex|Kingdom-Actions#ClaimHex>> and can attempt to <<Claim Hex|Kingdom-Actions#ClaimHex>> up to twice during a Kingdom turn.

-At 9th level, you can attempt to Claim Hex up to three times during a Kingdom turn.
+At 9th level, you can attempt to <<Claim Hex|Kingdom-Actions#ClaimHex>> up to three times during a Kingdom turn.

 ## Fine Living (4th)[[FineLiving]]

 Your people celebrate your leadership by indulging you with feasts and finery.
-All PCs associated with the kingdom enjoy a Fine standard of living (Pathfinder Core Rulebook 294) at no cost whenever they’re in the kingdom.
+All PCs associated with the kingdom enjoy a <<Fine standard of living|https://2e.aonprd.com/Rules.aspx?ID=2218>> at no cost whenever they’re in the kingdom.
 Any PCs in hostile wilderness, a monster‑filled dungeon, or otherwise cut off from their citizens must provide their own sustenance as usual even if they are within the boundaries of their kingdom.

-You gain a +1 circumstance bonus to all checks made to Craft or Earn Income while in your kingdom.
+You gain a +1 circumstance bonus to all checks made to <<Craft|https://2e.aonprd.com/Actions.aspx?ID=2385>> or <<Earn Income|https://2e.aonprd.com/Skills.aspx?ID=21&General=true>> while in your kingdom.

 ## Ability Boosts (5th)[[AbilityBoosts]]